finos-labs/cafex/libs/cafex_desktop/README.md

 # CAFE-DESKTOP

 CAFE-DESKTOP is a Python package that provides tools and utilities for desktop application testing.
-It is part of the CAFE (Core Automation Framework Enhancements) monorepo.
+It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features